-Transfers can only take place if your new scheme is registered with Her Majesty's Revenue and Customs (HMRC).
+Transfers can only take place if your new scheme is registered with His Majesty's Revenue and Customs (HMRC).
 You can't transfer your benefits to a defined contribution scheme, unless you have not qualified for benefits but have three months service with the Scheme.

 You'll need to check with your new provider about the type of scheme you're joining.
 Transfers need to be completed before you reach your Normal Pension Age in the Teachers' Pension Scheme.
 If your service is pre-1986 you can transfer your benefits to an Occupational Pension Scheme, but not to a Personal Pension Scheme.
+When considering any transfer, you should obtain independent financial advice before making a decision.